-[ICAO NAT Doc 007, ¶8.1.6] Obviously, there are several combinations of airborne sensors, receivers, computers with navigation data bases and displays which are capable of producing like accuracies, and which with inputs to automatic flight control systems provide track guidance.
-However, regardless of how sophisticated or mature a system is, it is still essential that stringent navigation and cross checking procedures are maintained if Gross Navigation Errors (GNEs) are to be avoided.
-A GNE within NAT Airspace is defined as a deviation from cleared track of 25 NM or more.
-Some of these errors are detected by means of long range radars as aircraft leave oceanic airspace.
-Other such errors may also be identified through the scrutiny of routine position reports from aircraft.
+[ICAO NAT Doc 007, ¶8.1.5] Regardless of how sophisticated or mature a system is, it is still essential that stringent navigation and cross checking procedures are maintained if Gross Navigation Errors (GNEs) are to be avoided.
+A GNE within NAT airspace is defined as a deviation from cleared track of 10 NM or more.

-[ICAO NAT Doc 007, ¶15.3.1] The most common causes of GNEs, in approximate order of frequency, have been as follows:
+[ICAO NAT Doc 007, ¶14.3.1] The most common causes of lateral navigation errors, in approximate order of frequency, have been as follows:

 I was once flying from Anchorage, Alaska to Tokyo, Japan when our navigator made the classic east versus west error in our longitude.
 When the INS got to that waypoint the airplane made a sharp right turn.
 That was a good thing, it got all of our attentions.
 We were lucky it wasn't a more subtle error.